Fetterman leading Oz by 5 points in Pennsylvania Senate race: survey

 Just 34 percent list social issues, such as abortion, gun control and democracy, as a major concern in the midterm elections.

-The New York Times-Siena College poll was conducted Oct.
-24-26 among 620 likely voters.
+The New York Times/Siena College poll was conducted Oct.
+24 to Oct.
+26 among 620 likely voters.
 The margin of error is 4.4 percentage points.